ROB SEWARD :: WORKS BIO CONTACT BLOG

 The previous RNG had a problem: after about 3 months of use the noise signal would drift and the ratio of 0s and 1s would go out of balance.

 While trying to debug this problem I redesigned the whole board.
 My redesign was based off of Aaron Logue's design.
-It functions on the same principle as the first RNG, except it uses fewer components and the there is no signal interference from the RS232 chip.
+It functions on the same principle as the first RNG, except it uses fewer components and there is no signal interference from the RS232 chip.

 Even with the new design, however, the new RNG started to behave just like the old one.
 After 3 months the output became not random.
 I was just about to build a new board from scratch, when it dawned on me that the signal (even though it looked OK on the oscilloscope) may have changed and caused the ratio of 0s and 1s to drift.
 I suspect component (or board) aging was the culprit.
+It's possible that the "tunneling electrons" are damaging the transistors, causing the drift.
+(Thanks Warren Hays.)

 So I wrote a program that calibrates itself.
 Thus if the signal changes, the micro-controller adapts.
 It fixed the problem.